-Direct sourcing or sourcing by invitation is adopted in exceptional circumstances.
+Direct sourcing or competitive sourcing by invitation is adopted in exceptional circumstances.
 These include for instance, procurement of highly specialised and advanced products or services where sources are limited, or where open competition is not appropriate for security reasons.

 EVALUATION AND APPROVAL

 Evaluation is carried out in a fair and objective manner, in accordance with the principles of Government procurement.
 Every proposal is evaluated on its technical merits, contractual compliance and cost.
-Depending on the evaluation criteria stipulated in the tender, the lowest offer may not necessarily be selected.

 Major defence acquisitions are subject to an evaluation system based on the Analytic Hierarchy Process.
 This involves a comprehensive scoring and a robust technical assessment.
 To ensure that the technical assessment is not influenced by the price, a two-envelope system is used, with the pricing information released to the evaluation team only after the benefits assessment is completed.